Case Study

 2:10 AM — The agent writes a brief postmortem to the incident channel and closes the workflow execution.
 Total wall time: 6 minutes.
 Total on-call human time: 90 seconds (reading the alert and approving).

-For comparison: the same incident triaged by a human from scratch typically takes 15-25 minutes — opening the logs, searching, identifying the deployment correlation, checking the runbook, deciding to roll back, executing.
-The agent compressed the cognitive work, not the safety.
-The human stayed in the loop for the destructive action.
+By comparison: a human triaging the same incident from scratch takes 15 to 25 minutes.
+They open the logs.
+They search.
+They notice the deployment correlation.
+They check the runbook.
+They decide to roll back.
+They execute.
+The agent compressed the cognitive work and preserved the safety.
+The human stayed in the loop for the destructive action — the one decision that mattered.

-Per-incident cost breakdown for the scenario above (illustrative; numbers will vary by region and current pricing):
+Per-incident cost breakdown for the scenario above (illustrative; numbers vary by region and pricing):

 Component Detail Cost